-The Upper School technology integration mentor works with the faculty to develop and support curriculum and projects which benefit by using technology resources.
+The Upper School Technology Integration Mentor works with the faculty to develop and support curriculum and projects that benefit students by using technology resources.

-Upper School also has a relationship with Global Online Academy which offers a variety of fully online courses within our electives program for 12th grade.
+The Upper School also has a relationship with the Global Online Academy which offers a variety of online courses available to juniors and seniors.

 - In mathematics classrooms, students use graphing calculators, math visualization websites, and other software.
 Several programming courses are offered (see below).

 - In World Language classes, computers are used to help students learn to read, write, and especially speak in these languages.
 Language classes also make use of the web to access media and publications from other cultures.

 - Science classes use laptops and probes to gather and analyze experimental data.
 Students also use software simulations of experiments that may be too difficult or dangerous to carry out in the lab.

 - In the Art Department, our photography course emphasizes digital manipulation as an important part of the imaging process.
 In music classes, the computer is used to aid in composition, arranging, and orchestration.
 We also have a video-editing course in which students shoot, edit, and produce their own videos.

 - Librarians work closely with the faculty using periodicals databases in various subject areas, especially history.
 The library also gives incoming 9th graders extensive instruction on how to carry out digital research.
 This includes the use of online databases to locate books and articles about topics of interest, the use of our electronic card catalog, and the research capabilities of the web.